Most Effective Products

 Storing Items In Plastic Container

 Keep your garage clean by removing piles of stored items and tossing away uneaten pet food in pet food bowls kept in the garage into an outdoor garbage container.
-Items touching the ground, stored against the wall, and stacked in piles allows the rodents to travel without being detected.
+Items touching the ground, stored against the wall, and stacked in piles allow the rodents to travel without being detected.

 Clean out your vehicle or any other stored machinery of any food and plant residues.
-Then proceed with vacuuming and wiping off dash, seats, steering wheel, floor, carpet, side of doors, and cupholders.
+Then, proceed with vacuuming and wiping off the dash, seats, steering wheel, floor, carpet, side of doors, and cupholders.
 You may also want to occasionally move the machinery or vehicle to deter rodents from making nests within the engine.

 Seal Entry Points